Open-Source-Autonomous-Boat/OSAB/README.md

 ### :gift_heart: Support Us
 OSAB is a BIG project and we need ***your*** support!
 Help us out by donating or sharing the project with your family and friends.
-You can donate to our [GoFundMe](https://links.osab.xyz/gofundme) page.
+You can donate to our [Github Sponsors](https://github.com/sponsors/Open-Source-Autonomous-Boat) page monthly for perks or donate only once (wo/ perks) through either [Github Sponsors](https://github.com/sponsors/Open-Source-Autonomous-Boat) or [Ko-Fi](https://ko-fi.com/osabproject).

 ---